Keith Price: Professional career

-Following the 2014 NFL Draft, Price signed as an undrafted free agent with the Seattle Seahawks.
+Following the 2014 NFL draft, Price signed as an undrafted free agent with the Seattle Seahawks.
 On June 16, 2014, the Seattle Seahawks released Price.

 On September 9, 2014, Price was signed by the Saskatchewan Roughriders of the Canadian Football League.
 On November 8, 2015, Price made his first career CFL start.
 His contract was not renewed in 2016 and he became a free agent.
 On March 23, 2016, the BC Lions signed Price to a contract.
 On June 10, 2017, he was released by the BC Lions.

 On September 5, 2018, Price was announced as a new signing for the San Diego Fleet of the Alliance of American Football.
 After going undrafted in the 2019 AAF QB Draft, he was signed by the Birmingham Iron on January 16, 2019, and made the final roster on January 30.
 In the fifth game against the Orlando Apollos, Price replaced struggling starter Luis Perez in the 31–14 defeat.
 Price completed 18 of 29 passes for 234 yards and a touchdown, with the 30-yard score to running back Brandon Ross being Birmingham's first passing touchdown of the 2019 AAF season.
 However, the following week the Iron turned back to Perez, when Price went down early in the game with an injury.
 Price could have returned but head coach Tim Lewis elected to keep Perez in; Price's stat line read 3 completions on 4 attempts for 18 yards, and one rush for 9 yards.
 Price relieved Perez again in week 8, coming off the bench to complete both of his pass attempts for 31 yards in a victory over the Atlanta Legends.
 It would have been a playoff clinching win, but the league suspended operations several days later.

+Coaching career

+In 2021, Price was hired as the quarterbacks coach for Los Angeles Pierce College.

+In 2022, Price joined Boise State as a graduate assistant.

+In 2023, Price was hired as the wide receivers coach for Idaho State.